UPDATE: Hackfest'9 has been postponed and will now take place in October 2025.

 Schedule

-The CTF Final Round is a 12-hour on-site competition where selected contestants compete in teams.
+The CTF is a 12-hour on-site competition where selected contestants compete in teams.
 Held overnight, the competition fosters a distraction-free environment for hackers to focus and collaborate.

 • Conferences and Workshops